Employers’ rights and requests for flexible work arrangements

 - The new working arrangements requested by the employee would be likely to have a significant negative impact on customer service3.

-Practices also need to be aware of the Health Professionals and Support Services Award 2010 (Award) (Clause 30A) which supplements section 65 of the Fair Work Act.
+Practices also need to be aware of the Health Professionals and Support Services Award 2010 (Award) (clause 6) which supplements section 65 of the Fair Work Act.
 This clause requires the practice to try to reach agreement with the employee about a change in working arrangements that will accommodate the employee’s needs.

 Grounds for complaint

-If the employee is unhappy with the employer’s response to the flexible work request, an employee can invoke the dispute resolution clause under the Award and/or make the following claims:
+If the employee is unhappy with the employer’s response to the flexible work request, an employee can invoke the dispute resolution clause under the Award or, from 6 June 2023, under the Fair Work Act 2009 (Cth).
+An employee may also make the following claims: